yogeshdarji99/mesos/docs/external-containerizer.md

       required ContainerID container_id = 1;
     }

-This call is expected to return mesos::ResourceStatistics via stdout;
+This call is expected to return mesos::ResourceStatistics via stdout.

     /*
      * A snapshot of resource usage statistics.